Hannah Laing

-Career

-Laing was educated at Harris Academy in Dundee.
+Biography

+Early life and career

+Laing was born in Dundee on 12 August 1994 and grew up in Balgay where she was educated at Ancrum Road Primary School and then Harris Academy in Dundee.
+In 2007, Laing competed in the sixth series of Raven on CBBC, coming fifth whilst competing in the first week.

 While growing up she became interested in rave music due to the influence of her parents, and worked as a DJ for the first time in an Arbroath venue when aged 18.

 While developing her musical career, including a DJ residency in San Antonio, she worked as a dental nurse for 10 years until quitting the profession following a well received performance at Creamfields in 2022.
+She has spoken publicly about balancing full-time work and weekend touring during this period, describing the transition to full-time music as both "terrifying and freeing".

 Laing has performed sets at several events including TRNSMT, Creamfields, the Tidy Weekender, and as a supporting act for Idris Elba in Ibiza.
 In 2022 she performed at the BBC Radio 1 Big Weekend after coming to the attention of Radio 1 DJs including Pete Tong and Danny Howard, and she went on to be the headline act on the dance stage at the 2023 event.
+She has also appeared on several BBC Radio 1 shows and guest mixes, helping to expand her profile across mainstream UK dance audiences.

+2019–2024: Breakthrough and launching Doof

 In 2019, she remixed the Sophie Ellis-Bextor hit "Murder on the Dancefloor", which received acclaim and went on to be included in DJ sets worldwide.
 In 2023 her single Good Love, released with RoRo, spent 26 weeks in the UK Singles Chart.
 It peaked at number 7, and was certified Platinum by the British Phonographic Industry.
 Also in 2023, Laing was featured on the Tidy Trax album TDV25 - The Remixes, released to commemorate the 25 year anniversary of the death of hard house pioneer Tony De Vit.

 Laing has launched her own record label, called Doof, it is named after what she calls the type of music she plays, based upon the sound of the "doof doof" beat.
 In July 2024, Laing released the 6–track extended play Into the Doof.
 The result of a 3–day collaboration with other DJs, she said the EP reflects "all the different styles I love".